Frosendroska/tum-idp/notes/main-notes.md

 🪣 **Bucket** - container that holds objects — similar to a folder but without hierarchy.
 They help organize objects by project, user, application, or use case.
 Access permissions, region settings, and versioning policies can be applied at the bucket level.

 1. Object storage is accessed via standard HTTP-based APIs.
-2. Metadata plays crutial role for filtering, organazing and classification of objects.
+2. Metadata plays crutial role for filtering, organizing, and classification of objects.
 3. Object storage systems are built to be highly durable and scalable.
-Objects are stored across multiple servers or data centers using replication or erasure coding => fault tolerance, scalability, build-in versioning.
+Objects are stored across multiple servers or data centers using replication or erasure coding => fault tolerance, scalability, built-in versioning.
 4. Designed for cost-Efficiency and massive scale.
 Object storage is typically low-cost and optimized for large volumes of unstructured data.
 5. Access is done through an API.

-### How It’s Used in Practice
+## How It’s Used in Practice

 1. _Data Lake Storage_